m4theus4ndr4de/computer-vision-essential-oil-measurement/README.md

 This code was created to run on a Raspberry Pi using its camera called Camera Module V2.

-This COmputer Vision System requires the following Python packages:
+This Computer Vision System requires the following Python packages:

 <ul>
   <li>OpenCV for image processing and computer vision</li>